 14. Keep a record of all the books you finish

 When you finish a book, make a note of the author, title, and month/year in your reading record.
-I keep mine in a Google doc.
-Over the years, you’ll refer to this list many times for personal use or to recommend books to a friend.
+I keep a list of titles in a Google doc, and then keep more detailed entries with thoughts, start ratings, etc. in my reading journal binder.
+If you do this, you’ll discover that you refer to your list many times for personal use or to recommend books to a friend.

 15. Give more books as gifts